Exploring Addiction, Dependency, and Healthy Choices

 Recognizing these nuances is key to distinguishing between healthy and maladaptive behaviours.
 Being informed about addiction and dependency can safeguard your mental and physical well-being and support your journey towards healthier choices.

 Understanding addiction and dependency is vital for making informed decisions about substance use and behaviour.
 By reflecting on your habits and their impacts, you can foster a healthier, more fulfilling life.
-If you find yourself struggling, consider reaching out to Another Path Psychotherapy.
+If you find yourself struggling, consider reaching out to Another Path Psychotherapy (Ottawa Psychotherapy Clinic).
 We can work together to explore your relationship with these behaviours and help you find effective strategies for a healthier lifestyle.